ericpriceco/ericpriceco.github.io/_posts/2014-06-11-create-a-jekyll-blog-part1.md

 jekyll build
 ```

 Each time you run a build, it will re-create the files in the **\_site** folder.
+Jekyll can simply be used make your development process easier with its partials and you only need to give your client the output files in the **\_site** folder.

-Jekyll conveniently has a built-in server to view your page after you build it.
+Jekyll conveniently has a built-in server to view your page after you built it.
 Run this command in the root of the project folder:

 ```
 jekyll serve